arc42/arc42-faq/manuscript/0-faq-intro.md

 arc42 is based on years of experience and used successfully since 2005 in many companies and organizations in different application domains.

-First of all arc42 is a **template for architecture documentation**.
+First of all arc42 is a template for architecture documentation.

-It answers the following two questions in a pragmatic way, but can be tailored to your specific needs:
+It answers the following two questions in a pragmatic way:

 * _What_ should we document/communicate about our architecture?
 * _How_ should we document/communicate?

-Figure 1 gives you the big picture: It shows a (slightly simplified) overview of the structure of arc42.
+The diagram below gives you the big picture: It shows a (slightly simplified) overview of the structure of arc42.

 ![Figure 1](images/arc42-overview.jpg)